-Our Company's subsidiaries are listed in the accountants' report, the text of which is set out in Appendix I to this prospectus.
+Our Company's subsidiaries are listed in the accountant's report, the text of which is set out in Appendix I to this document.

-Save as disclosed in the section headed "History, Development and Reorganisation" in this prospectus, there has been no other change to the share capital of any of the subsidiaries of our Company within the two years immediately prior to the date of this prospectus.
+Save as disclosed in the section headed "History, development and Reorganisation" in this document, there has been no other change to the share capital of any of the subsidiaries of our Company within the two years immediately prior to the date of this document.